acw414/eLISA/Vignette/VignetteREADME.md

 **Running eLISA with example datasets**

+This document will walk through a sample running of eLISA.

+Steps for running the program:
-The user should first install the originr package
+1) The user should first install the (originr package)[https://github.com/ropensci/originr].